sidharth0307/Real-Time-Check-In-App/README.md

  Getting Started

-cd backend
+-cd backend
-npm install
+-npm install
-npx prisma generate
+-npx prisma generate
-npx prisma migrate dev
+-npx prisma migrate dev
-npm run dev
+-npm run dev
-Ensure PostgreSQL is running and `.env` has a valid `DATABASE_URL`.
+-Ensure PostgreSQL is running and `.env` has a valid `DATABASE_URL`.

-cd frontend
+-cd frontend
-npm install
+-npm install
-npx expo start
+-npx expo start

 - Use Expo Go on your phone to scan the QR code.
 - Use your local IP in frontend for API and socket URLs.